India's central bank proposes linking BRICS' digital currencies, sources say

 U.S. President Donald Trump has previously said the BRICS alliance is "anti-American" and he threatened to impose tariffs on its members.

-The RBI, India's central government and the central banks of China, Brazil, and Russia did not respond to emails seeking comment.
-The South African central bank declined to comment.
+The RBI, India's central government and the central bank of Brazil did not respond to emails seeking comment.
+The People's Bank of China said it had no information to share on the subject in response to a Reuters request for comment; the South African and Russian central banks declined to comment.

 The RBI's proposal to link BRICS' CBDCs for cross-border trade finance and tourism has not been previously reported.